eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 	Major reason of this library is avoiding mistakes.
 Objective-C is too much mistake-prone language, and overriding a method by mistake is too easy, and there's no warning.
 	As a result, managing those feature overriding are very hard.

--	Treat object as an object.

-	Though these objects are wrapping an Objective-C object pointer, they don't work like a pointer.
-	They reflect underlying objective behaviors.

-	If you copy the object, it will actually perform copying of the underlying object by calling `copy` method.
-If you perform equality comparison, then it will invoke `isEqual:` method.
+	Also, encapsulation is hard in Objective-C. There's no private method, and all the classes are always public.
+No namespace.
+It's hard to structure complex program in hierarchical way.
+	C++ can provide better way of program structuring.

--	All wrapper classes are just thin wrappers around pointers to Objective-C objects.
+-	All wrapper classes are just thin wrappers around pointers to Objective-C object pointers.
 	Conceptually, a class is something like this;

 		typedef		NSView*		View;